 Since Sopranos, TV has obviously changed a lot, so Deadline asked David how he would feel if the show existed in the world of “binge-watching.”
 David said, “I think I would have preferred to keep it on Sundays as appointment television.
 It’s just the way I was brought up; it’s what I’m used to and I like the feeling of each week being opening night with something different and new and possibilities.”

 He added, “My favorite thing about The Sopranos was when I heard that people were having viewing parties.
-I thought, Wow.
-That was really satisfying.
-They did it Italian style, served wine and pizza.
+I thought, Wow, that was really satisfying.
+They did it Italian-style, served wine and pizza.
 It seems like things have to be really good to withstand that binge-watching and repeat binge-watching.
 It must be pretty difficult to produce something like that.”
-Now be right back, we’ll be binge-watching The Sopranos on HBO GO!
+We’ll be right back, just going to rewatch The Sopranos until The Many Saints of Newark is here!

 Click through the gallery below to see the cast of The Sopranos then and now!

 1 of 13

 9 of 13

 12 of 13